sendgrid/sendgrid-nodejs/README.md

 ## Hello Email

-For more complex cases, please see [USE_CASES.md](https://github.com/sendgrid/sendgrid-nodejs/blob/master/USE_CASES.md).
+For more complex use cases, please see [USE_CASES.md](https://github.com/sendgrid/sendgrid-nodejs/blob/master/packages/mail/USE_CASES.md).

 ```js
 const sgMail = require('@sendgrid/mail');